-In 2018, we can control and see who saw it, how much times, how did he or she engaged with it, but more importantly — we can serve the next ad based on the interaction with the previous ad.
+In 2022, we can control and see who saw it, how much time, how did he or she engage with it.
+But more importantly, we can serve the next ad based on the interaction with the previous ad.

-This gave us an end-to-end control over the whole marketing funnel.
+This gave us end-to-end control over the whole marketing funnel.

 Watched the first video to 50%?
 Good, serve the next video which tells the other 50%.
 Then serve the next ad which tells the next thing, and so on.